Can the bank take my family home in bankruptcy?

 Losing your family home in bankruptcy is not a certainty and may not even be likely depending on your circumstances.
 Bankruptcy does not equal definitely losing your family home.

 If the family home is mortgaged, then in practice, the bank owns the family home until the mortgage is repaid.
 The bank may choose to keep the property outside of bankruptcy proceedings and enter into an arrangement with you which would allow you continue to live there, repay the mortgage during your bankruptcy period and be in a position after bankruptcy to reclaim full ownership of the home once all mortgage payments are made in the future.

 What you own prior to bankruptcy is any value in the home above what is outstanding on the mortgage (this is called the property’s ‘equity’).
 So if the house is worth €200,000 and the amount owed on the mortgage is €100,000 then you own a positive equity to the value of €100,000.

 In bankruptcy, this ‘equity’ is transferred over to the Official Assignee in Bankruptcy along with all your other assets and debts and you start fresh.
 This equity can be positive or negative as the value of the home may be less than what is outstanding on the mortgage.

-Banks are commercial enterprises and are seeking to make profit.
-As such, they are likely to choose an option which will yield the best profit for them.
+Banks are commercial enterprises and are seeking to make a profit.
+As such, they are likely to choose an option that will yield the best profit for them.

 What will the Official Assignee allow you to pay for a mortgage?